vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_keymanager_secret.md

 ---
 layout: "vkcs"
-page_title: "VKCS keymanager_secret"
+page_title: "vkcs keymanager_secret"
 description: |-
-  Get information on a V1 Barbican secret resource within OpenStack.
+  Get information on a Key secret resource within VKCS.
 ---

 # vkcs\_keymanager\_secret

-Use this data source to get the ID and the payload of an available Barbican secret
+Use this data source to get the ID and the payload of an available Key secret

 ~> **Important Security Notice** The payload of this data source will be stored